-A second trend is the growing intentionality and strategy around corporate citizenship.
+A second trend is increased intentionality and strategy around corporate citizenship.
 Joe Ruiz, Director of Humanitarian Relief & Resilience, Environment and Communications at The UPS Foundation, emphasized this point, saying, “Corporations must play to their strengths, tie into their employees, and begin with the outcomes in mind.”

 Reba Dominski, Executive Vice President and Chief Social Responsibility Officer, U.S. Bank and President, U.S. Bank Foundation, noted that getting more strategic with their corporate citizenship meant engaging with underserved communities.
 In 2018, the bank claimed 4.1 billion loaned and invested to revitalize communities, 57 million in grants and contributions to nonprofits, and roughly 131,000 individuals educated in financial matters.
 “Make good decisions for the business, its people, and the world.” says Dominski.

-Keynote remarks were delivered by Carly Fiorina, Former CEO, Hewlett Packard Co.
-And one-time presidential candidate.
-Fiorina is now Founder and Chairman of the Unlocking Potential Foundation.
+Keynote remarks were delivered by Carly Fiorina, Former CEO of Hewlett Packard Co. and one-time presidential candidate.
+Fiorina is now the Founder and Chairman of the Unlocking Potential Foundation.
 The foundation’s mission is to build the leadership capacity of nonprofit organizations and their teams by providing those leaders with tools and resources to strengthen their problem-solving skills.

 Fiorina encouraged corporate leaders to engage on social issues by saying, “When HP was struggling, I turned to our foundation… Too many people are wondering what is business here for, why is business here, and there have been too many businesses that have broken trust with communities.”